 There are many popular country inns and pubs in the locality, and picturesque villages and hamlets to discover nearby include Shere, with its 13th-century church, tea rooms and duck pond.
 Also located close to the property are Abinger Hammer, Ockley and Forest Green.
 Dorking is about a 15-minute drive and is a delightful town with various amenities, plus a mainline station to London.
 Guildford, about a 20-minute drive, has a cathedral, Yvonne Arnaud Theatre, large shopping centre and cosmopolitan eateries.
 In addition to the lido, indoor pool and Spectrum Leisure Centre, you can find Wild Wood Adventure Park, ideal for children of all ages.

 Wonderful walks can be enjoyed along the North Downs, and the most popular walks include Newlands Corner and Box Hill.
 Bocketts Farm makes a fun day out for the children, and there are easy motorway links to get to Chessington World of Adventures.
 Also, why not visit Hampton Court Palace, Denbies vineyard, which is the largest in the UK, and Gomshall Mill.
 If a day at the races is for you, there are many racecourses to choose from, including Sandown, Lingfield Park, Kempton, Brighton and Plumpton.
 For a day at the beach, Worthing or Brighton are about an hour away by car.
-Shop, pub and restaurant 3 miles.£107Price per night from
+Shop, pub and restaurant 3 miles.£91From price per night based on 7 night stay

 - EnglandSet on a private drive off a quiet lane, Tor Hatch Cottage is a pretty holiday home set next to the grand main house of Tor Hatch.
 The cottage overlooks a wide picturesque valley in the Surrey Hills, with access to the owners’ huge garden and footpaths beyond.
 There are abundant walking opportunities, and this is a great base to put your walking boots on and clear your head with a walk across the fields to one of the local villages and pubs.